Business in Maryland: The arts

 In fiscal year 2010, 7.6 million people attended arts events in Maryland.
 The industry generated $1 billion in economic impact and more than 10,500 full-time equivalent jobs, according to a Maryland State Arts Council study.

 A National Assembly of State Arts Agencies report found that Maryland ranked sixth in the nation in per-capita arts spending at $2.51 in 2010.
 Arts-related organizations include the Maryland State Arts Council, the Maryland Institute College of Art and the Baltimore Museum of Art.

 Americans for the Arts named the adjacent Washington, D.C. area fourth among large cities in the number of arts-related employees per capita, and ninth in the number of arts businesses per capita in 2008.

 Health and wellness

+In 1955, the charity Kappa Guild began raising funds to support children’s health and welfare, providing medical equipment and resources to pediatric hospitals and programs across Maryland.

 For the 20th consecutive year, Johns Hopkins Hospital ranks first in the U.S. News & World Report honor roll of best hospitals in the nation, demonstrating outstanding competence in 15 specialties.
 Maryland ranks second among the states in active physicians per 100,000 population, with over 23,000 doctors statewide.

 According to the Gallup-Healthways Well-Being Index, Maryland ranks sixth nationally, and is the highest-ranked state in the eastern United States.
 The Well-Being Index is based on over 40 questions providing an overall composite based on six individual and interrelated indicators of well being, including life evaluation, emotional health, physical health, healthy behavior, work environment, and basic access.